supendi/validant/README.md

 `https://github.com/supendi/validant/tree/main/src/__tests__/validant_tests/realExamples`

-## 🧩 Schema Composition
+## 🧩 Validation Rule Composition

 As your data grows in complexity, Validant makes it easy to split validation logic into smaller, reusable pieces.

-You can compose validation schemas by defining rules for nested objects or array items separately and plugging them into your main schema.
+You can compose validation Validation Rule by defining rules for nested objects or array items separately and plugging them into your main Validation Rule.

 ```ts
 interface Address {